Dog Friendly Pancakes

 A small amount of warm water (approx a tablespoon)

-Strawberries minus stalk and chopped up or other pet-friendly fruit such as banana
+Strawberries with stalks removed and cut up into small bites or any other pet-friendly vegetables such as banana

 How to make dog-friendly pancakes

-Add the egg and milt to the dry mix and whisk with a Falk until you get a smooth but thick batter
+• Add the egg and milk to the dry mix and whisk with a fork until you get a smooth but thick batter.

 Gently pour the mixture into the frying pan.
-After around 2 minutes it is time to flip your pancake over and cook for around 1or s minutes on the other side.
+After around 2 minutes, it is time to flip your pancake over and cook the other side until golden brown.

 The topping

-Next up is the peanut butter drizzle – mix two tablespoons of peanut butter with one tablespoon of warm water until it’s a nice smooth, runny texture.
+Next is the peanut butter drizzle – mix two tablespoons of peanut butter with a,/ little bit of warm water until your batter is nicer and smooth and a little runny

-Gently pour the peanut butter sauce over the pancakes and add some fresh chopped up strawberries with the stalks removed.
+Now gently spoon the peanut butter sauce over the pancakes and add some suitable dog-safe fresh fruit that has been chopped up.
+This could be strawberries or bananas.